-Vatican palace turned into home for poor and homeless at Pope's behest
+Vatican palace turned into home for poor and homeless at pope's behest

 Among them is Sharon Christner, 23 who traveled from Pennsylvania as part of a research project on homelessness and social issues.

-“It is a beautiful palace next to St. Peter’s Square and Basilica, and yet it’s home to those who until recently did not have a house to go to," he added.
+"It is a beautiful palace next to St. Peter's Square and Basilica, and yet it's home to those who until recently did not have a house to go to," he said.